CTCycle/XREPORT-radiological-reports-generator/README.md

 ## 3. Installation
 The installation process for Windows is fully automated.
 Simply run the script *start_on_windows.bat* to begin.
 During its initial execution, the script installs portable Python, necessary dependencies, minimizing user interaction and ensuring all components are ready for local use.

 **Important:** After installation, if the project folder is moved or its path is changed, the application will no longer function correctly.
-To fix this, you can either:
+To fix this, you can open *setup_and_maintenance.bat* and select *Enable root path imports*.

-- Open the main menu, select *Setup and maintentance* and choose *Install project in editable mode*
-- Manually run the following commands in the terminal, ensuring the project folder is set as the current working directory (CWD):

-    `conda activate XREPORT`

-    `pip install -e . --use-pep517`

 ### 3.1 Just-In-Time (JIT) Compiler
 This project leverages Just-In-Time model compilation through `torch.compile`, enhancing model performance by tracing the computation graph and applying advanced optimizations like kernel fusion and graph lowering.
 This approach significantly reduces computation time during both training and inference.
 The default backend, TorchInductor, is designed to maximize performance on both CPUs and GPUs.
 Additionally, the installation includes Triton, which generates highly optimized GPU kernels for even faster computation on NVIDIA hardware.